-Our technology platform is centered around a universal chemical probe.
+Our technology platform is centered around a universal aminoacids-specific chemical probe.
 When an active small molecule reacts with an amino acid residue and occupies the binding site, this universal chemical probe generates a significant signal difference for that binding site compared to blank control samples.
 By detecting these differences in the labeling signals, we can accurately obtain information about the target proteins and amino acid residues of the active molecule, including both expected (on-target) and potential off-target proteins.
 This technology platform provides robust support for target discovery of covalent drugs and research into drug mechanisms of action.

 1. Technical Excellence: Experienced team, top-tier journal publications, and authoritative industry services.